MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/downloading-queue-specific-files.md

 ---
-title: Downloading Queue-Specific Files
+title: Download queue-specific files
-description: Downloading Queue-Specific Files
+description: Provides information about how to download queue-specific files.
 keywords:
-- downloading queue-specific printer files
+- download queue-specific printer files
-- Point and Print WDK , queue-specific files
+- Point and Print WDK, queue-specific files
 - queue-specific files WDK printer
-- print queues WDK , Point and Print
+- print queues WDK, Point and Print
-- queues WDK printer , Point and Print ms.date: 06/09/2020
+- queues WDK printer, Point and Print ms.date: 09/12/2022
 ---

-# Downloading Queue-Specific Files
+# Download queue-specific files

-If a user decides to create a printer connection from a client system to a print server, and if an installation application has created the registry entries described in [Supporting Point and Print During Printer Installations](supporting-point-and-print-during-printer-installations.md), the following events occur:
+If a user decides to create a printer connection from a client system to a print server, and if an installation application has created the registry entries described in [Supporting Point and Print during printer installations](supporting-point-and-print-during-printer-installations.md), the following events occur:

-1. The user application calls **AddPrinterConnection**, which is described in the Microsoft Windows SDK documentation.
+1. The user application calls [**AddPrinterConnection**](/windows/win32/printdocs/addprinterconnection).

 1. The client's remote print provider (Win32spl.dll) creates a connection to the server.